 Serious training is absolutely essential to help your husky focus its energy.
-Without enough training and exercise, your husky may seem out of control at times.
+Without enough training and exercise, a husky may seem out of control at times.

 Siberian huskies were bred as pack teams and they generally get along well with other dogs.
 That can make them suitable for trips to a securely-fenced free-run dog park.
 They have a strong prey drive and that can prove to be a problem if you have pet rodents, rabbits, or even cats.
-But if raised together with a cat they may coexist well.
+However, if raised together with a cat, they may coexist well.

 This breed is loving with children and is usually a happy playmate and tolerant of their mischief.
 But children must treat any dog with respect and not treat the dog roughly.
 Most Siberian huskies are also friendly with visitors and are not good watchdogs.

 Common Health Problems